Home Automation System - SARCNET

 2. We need a graphical user interface to access these appliances from our smart phones when we are at home or away from home.

-3. We need local automation of these appliances to provide intelligent, energy-efficient, home heating, cooling, safety, surveillance and security.
+4. We need local automation of these appliances to provide intelligent, energy-efficient, home heating, cooling, safety, surveillance and security.

-4. We need to ensure cyber security.
+5. We need to ensure a high level of cyber security.

 Design Decisions

-Before we describe the various solutions that we have used, we wanted to write down some of our important design decisions.
+Before we describe the various solutions that we have used, we wanted to write down some of our important design decisions:

 1. Third-party, proprietary, closed-source and cloud-based, solutions: This is a DIY project.
 We want to learn as much as possible ourselves and will shy away from existing, third-party or proprietary solutions if we can do it ourselves.
 That rules out existing home automation applications like HomeAssistant, which is very good and open-source and can run locally, but it's not exactly what we want.
 We have a privacy, security and availability aversion to all cloud-based solutions.
 All processing must be done in-house and must work even if the Internet connection is down.

 2. Local communications: Home Automation Systems typically comprise a central server, in our case a Raspberry Pi, and numerous, Internet of Things (IoT) devices scattered around the home.
 These IoT devices can use a plethora of communications techniques such as: WiFi; Bluetooth; Zigbee; LoRaWAN and Cellular.
 Since all our ESP8266 devices support WiFi, we will just stick to that.
+They will communicate over what we call our "IoT WiFi network", but it will not be connected to the Internet.

 6. Rule Processing: Typically home automation rules are processed by cloud-based servers such as Node-Red or If This Then That (IFTTT).
 Well, we don't want our rules in the cloud.
 We can easily write our own Python scripts on our server to automate our IoT devices.

 7. Graphical User Interface: The GUI to monitor and control our home must run on any PC or mobile device.
-We don't have the time or expertise to write apps for all platforms, so the GUI will have to be accessible on any connected device via a web browser.
+We don't have the time or expertise to write apps for all mobile platforms, so the GUI will have to be accessible on any connected device via a web browser.
 The GUI web pages will be provided by a web server running on our Home Automation Server.

 8. Cyber Security: There is no real security with IoT devices, so we will use a separate WiFi router to isolate them from our normal home WiFi network and not permit them to have any Internet access.
 Each IoT device will have a static IP address and will be whitelisted on the IoT router's MAC filter.
 Strong WiFi access passwords and OTA programming passwords will be used.
 External access will be limited to the web pages from the Home Automation Server.
 It will be the only device which spans both networks, but will provide no route between them.
 For external access we will use a secure VPN.
 Having trialled both OpenVPN and WireGuard on our iPhones, we chose WireGuard for its smaller footprint and more secure and efficient tunnelling.
 It works well on all PC and mobile platforms.